Do Go On - 533 - El Chupacabra

 its appearance was terrifying, though.

-Reports at the time described it,
+Reports at the time described it as an upright,

 very similar to what we've heard before.

-Others said it was reptile-like, almost like an alien siding
+Others said it was reptile-like,

-with spines all the way down its back.
+almost like an alien siding with spines all the way down its back.

-Again, we've heard that before.
+again, we've heard that before.

-Even more people reported that it had wings similar to a bird.
+Even more people reported that it had wings

 Thanks so much for putting in our terms we understand.